michael-y-lee/Portfolio-Allocation-with-Reinforcement-Learning/website/data_selection.md

 ### Real-World Data Input to Model

 In terms of data requirements for our model, the assets used for our model should consist of daily time bars of closing price and all assets should have the same start and end time range.
-This data should saved as a separate parquet file for each asset and stored in the data_env directory in our repo.
+This data should saved as a separate parquet file for each asset and stored in the data_env directory in our Github repository.
 When preparing our data, the time series are de-meaned.
 We built a class method called

 > build_environment_from_dirs_and_transform